-Chocolate, and other cocoa products contain “theobromine”.
-This is the compound that makes chocolate, the darker the better, a healthy snack for humans but potentially lethal for dogs.
+Chocolate and other cocoa products contain “theobromine”.
+This compound makes chocolate, the darker, the better, a healthy snack for humans but potentially lethal for dogs.

 It’s important to understand that darker chocolate contains higher concentrations of theobromine than lighter chocolates.

 Milk chocolate, for example, has far less theobromine than dark chocolate or cooking chocolate.
 Still, keep in mind that for smaller dogs, as little as four ounces of milk chocolate can be fatal.